 Reflections From a TREKK Intern

-Isabelle Frankel, a rising junior at Kansas State University, was one of two TREKK interns this summer.
-Here, Isabelle reflects on her internship and the skills she's gained over the past three months.
+Isabelle Frankel, a rising junior at Kansas State University, was one of two TREKK 2018 interns.
+Here, Isabelle reflects on her internship and the skills she gained during her time with TREKK.

 After three months of interning at TREKK’s Kansas City office, I can now look back at how I spent my summer and reflect on the many valuable skills I’ve gained.
 I’m about to start my junior year at K-State, studying civil engineering.
 At the beginning of the summer I joined the transportation team, looking to learn about roadway design and how business operates at an engineering firm.
 Along with this knowledge, I also found great mentors and role models.